 MEMORY.md → Knowledge → Claude writes them

-Both persist across sessions.
-Both are loaded into context.
-But they serve different purposes — don't mix rules into MEMORY.md or facts into CLAUDE.md.
+Both persist across sessions and both are loaded into context, but they serve different purposes.
+Don't mix rules into MEMORY.md or facts into CLAUDE.md.

 For long sessions, Claude Code automatically summarises older conversation when the fills up.
-This happens transparently — it preserves essential information while freeing space, allowing sessions to run for hours.
+This happens transparently – it preserves essential information while freeing space, which allows sessions to run for hours without hitting a wall.

 You can also trigger this manually with /compact when the conversation has accumulated noise but Claude has learned valuable context you want to preserve.

 Save important outputs to files, not just conversation.
 If Claude has just produced a plan, analysis, or artifact you want to keep, ask it to write it to a file before moving on.
-Context compaction can silently drop conversation history — anything not saved to disk is at risk.
+Context compaction can silently drop conversation history, and anything not saved to disk is at risk.
 This is one of the most common sources of lost work.

 .claude/agent-memory/code-fix-scout/